 The nodes can be moved, as well as copied and pasted, to different grid cells.

-they need to be moved to different nodes by dragging them with the mouse to the appropriate connection
+you can move them to different nodes by mouse-dragging to the appropriate connection

 ports.